 I Am Nothing Like My Ex-Wife

-My love of my kids has never waivered.
+My love for my kids has never wavered.
 A few years ago, my son texted me “You have not always been available for me.
 How am I supposed to believe you are here for me now?”

 He and I cannot have a discussion yet about the divorce and the false narrative that I sold about it being a “mutual idea.”
 The divorce was not a mutual decision.
 The loss of my kids as a 30% dad was not my choice.
 The ongoing bs of resentment and entitlement was not about me.
-My ex-wife’s anger and resentment, here 11-years later, is 100% self-inflicted.
-If she’s realizing she made a terrible bargain in fking over her former partner if she’s realizing the critical way she parents is not the best or most loving way if she’s sad because her kids are just now leaving the nest of the home I put the down payment on… Well, I’m okay with that.
+My ex-wife’s anger and resentment, here 11 years later, are 100% self-inflicted.
+If she’s realizing she made a terrible bargain in fking over her former partner… If she’s realizing the critical way she parents is not the best or most loving way… If she’s sad because her kids are just now leaving the nest of the home I put the down payment on… Well, I’m okay with that.

 - Heal Your Heart from Fear and Loss with Honest Vulnerability